Home Presses Intro Site Map P.R. Chemicals Answers Secure Shopping Cart

 • Use clean lead.

 Reclaimed range lead and wheel weights usually are infiltrated with road dust, dirt, rock dust, and hard silica dust.
 Most of these impurities float on molten lead, and can be carefully skimmed from the top of well-fluxed lead as a dross.
-Impurities in the core will scratch the inside of the steel cylinders, making gouges into which the lead will "lock" when it cools.
+Impurities in the core will scratch the inside of the cylinder bores, making gouges into which the lead will "lock" when it cools.
 This makes the pistons hard to move, or even freezes them in place.
 Clean lead removes this source of trouble.

 • Do not beat on the ejector bar or pistons

 Striking the ejector bar (rest plate) or the pistons in an attempt to make a "stuck" lead core eject will usually ruin the piston rod or cause other damage.
 Never beat upon any part of the mould.
 If a piston sticks in a cylinder, stop!
 Turn the mould upside down, remove the rest plate, put a heat-safe hot lead catching box or tray under the mould, and gently heat the stuck cylinder with a propane/air torch (not an oxy-assist or acetylene torch!) until you can remove the piston.
-Lead smears can be removed from the cylinder with a wrap of extra-fine 0000 grade steel wool wrapped on a cleaning rod.
+Lead smears can be removed from the bore with a wrap of extra-fine 0000 grade steel wool wrapped on a cleaning rod.
 Stroke the rod in a straight back and forth motion in the heated cylinder (basically, melt out the lead and then wipe the smeared lead away).
 Do not chuck the cleaning rod in a drill motor and spin it in the cylinder.
-This will put circular grooves in the ID of the cylinder, which will further lock the next core into it.
+This will put circular grooves in the ID of the bore, which will further lock the next core into it.
 Straight lines are not a problem.
 The core will slide out even if there are vertical lines in the cylinder.
 Please note that if you pound on the mould to try and get something to move, you will probably ruin it, and this abuse will not be covered under warranty.

 • Use enough heat.

-When casting in the four cavity steel mould, there is a considerable amount of heat radiation away from the surface area of the mould.
-It is necessary to use a higher lead temperature than you would with a standard bullet mould, or else the lead will cool off too quickly and result in partially filled cylinders.
+When casting in the four cavity mould, there is a considerable amount of heat radiation away from the surface area of the mould.
+It is necessary to use a higher lead temperature than you would with a standard bullet mould, or else the lead will cool off too quickly and result in partially filled bores.

 • Use a large enough ladle.